DT6001 - Nutrition and dietetic care 2 (30 credits) (2022/23)

 3.8.
 Methods of fortifying and modifying foods and diet as applied to the conditions within the syllabus.

 3.9.
 The development of sustainable therapeutic diets including recipes and the use of special dietary products applied to conditions within the syllabus.

 3.10.
 The psychological background to health behaviours including theories of human behaviour, behaviour change, behaviour modification.

 3.11.
-The principles of person centred care as applied to dietetic practice for the conditions covered within the syllabus.
-Includes advocacy, consent, accountability and demonstration of core NHS values.
+The principles of person-centered care as applied to dietetic practice for the conditions covered within the syllabus.
+Includes advocacy, trust, consent, the right of service users to make decisions, accountability, and demonstration of core NHS values.

 3.17.
 Confidentiality, information governance, appropriate information sharing within professional legal and ethical boundaries